chauketlou8-tech/databridge/README.md

 2. Implement the `DatabaseDriver` interface
 3. Write tests
 4. Update documentation

+For a complete visual breakdown of how data flows through the system, check out the [detailed architecture documentation](docs/architecture.md).

 This architecture ensures consistency across all databases while keeping each implementation isolated.